CleverRaven/Cataclysm-DDA/CONTRIBUTING.md

 2. Pull the changes from the `upstream/master` branch.

         $ git pull --ff-only upstream master
-        # gets changes from the "upstream" remote for the matching branch, in this case "master"
+        # gets changes from "master" branch on the "upstream" remote

  * Note: If this gives you an error, it means you have committed directly to your local `master` branch.
 [Click here for instructions on how to fix this issue](#why-does-git-pull---ff-only-result-in-an-error).